Jenelle Evans Posts Picture From Wedding Date With Her Husband, Fans Think They Spot A Baby Bump

 A number of fans criticized Jenelle again after seeing what they thought to be a baby bump in the picture, calling out the reality television star for adding to the family when they already have enough issues to sort out.

 This is not the first time in recent weeks that fans have speculated that Jenelle Evans is showing off a baby bump.
-As CheatSheet noted, the former Teen Mom star sparked rumors back in June that she was showing off signs of a pregnancy in another photo.
+As The Inquisitr reported, fans also thought they spotted a baby bump from a picture she had posted back in December.

 Amid the latest round of pregnancy rumors hitting Jenelle Evans, some stepped forward to defend the MTV star, calling out people who speculated about a pregnancy based only on an Instagram photo.